 Gap or "Bridge" Year

-Need to gain some experience to enhance your application to graduate or professional school?
+- Would additional experience enhance your application to graduate or professional school?

 What is a "Gap" Year?